 Nigeria Elects New President

 On March 28th, 71-year-old Muhammadu Buhari beat incumbent Goodluck Jonathan in the Nigerian presidential elections.
 Christians in northern Nigeria are worried about the newly elected president’s probable Islamic agenda.
-Some believe that, although violence from Boko Haram may stop after President-elect Buhari assumes office, his promotion of Islam and the application of full Sharia are likely to increase.
+Some believe that, although violence from an extremist group that is located primarily in Northern Nigeria may stop after President-elect Buhari assumes office, his promotion of Islam and the application of full Sharia are likely to increase.

 Many fear that Sharia could spread to other states, considering that President Buhari once endorsed its full implementation throughout the entire country.
 In a 2001 report, Point Blank News quoted Buhari as saying, “I will continue to show openly and inside me the total commitment to the Sharia movement that is sweeping all over Nigeria. …God willing, we will not stop the agitation for the total implementation of the Sharia in the country.”
 Key Muslim leaders are already discussing the renewal of Nigeria’s membership in the Organization of Islamic Conference (OIC), according to a Christian woman from a Muslim background in Zaria.